turbot/tailpipe-plugin-aws/docs/sources/aws_s3_bucket.md

 # Source: aws_s3_bucket - Collect logs from AWS S3 buckets

 An AWS S3 bucket is a cloud storage resource used to store objects like data files and metadata.
-It serves as a central repository for logs from AWS services such as CloudTrail, ELB, VPC flow logs, and more.
+It serves as a central repository for logs from AWS services such as CloudTrail, ALB, VPC flow logs, and more.

 Using this source, you can collect, filter, and analyze logs stored in S3 buckets, enabling system monitoring, security investigations, and compliance reporting.